Skip to content

 Add a new notification type from another module

-1. Define an integration event in your module’s *.Contracts assembly:
+1. Define an integration event in your module’s *.Contracts assembly.
+IIntegrationEvent is a flat contract — carry the envelope fields as record parameters:

 public sealed record TicketAssignedIntegrationEvent(